peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

 Files outside of oTree Studio include the text documentation, and test bots ``*/tests.py`` (functionality not available in the basic oTree Studio tier).

-Once changes are push to the repository on GitHub, this triggers the ``pre-commit`` checks (see below) and runs ``otree test`` via GitHub Actions (although both should be used locally ideally).
+Once changes are pushed to the repository on GitHub, this triggers the ``pre-commit`` checks (see below) and runs ``otree test`` via GitHub Actions (although ideally both should be used locally).

 For deployment to oTree Hub and Heroku, we need to zip the files up again.
 We could use ``otree zip`` but that will include any incidental files not